britram/taps-transports/draft-ietf-taps-transports.md

 Examples of use include a class of applications that can derive benefit from having partially-damaged payloads delivered, rather than discarded.
-One use is to support error tolerate payload corruption when used over paths that include error-prone links, another application is when header integrity checks are required, but payload integrity is provided by some other mechanism (e.g.,
+One use is to provider header integrity checks but allow delivery of corrupted payloads to error-tolerant applications, or when payload integrity is provided by some other mechanism (see {{RFC6936}}).
-{{RFC6936}}).

 ### Protocol Description